intuit/wasabi/slate/source/includes/_getting_started.md

 # Getting Started with Wasabi

-Installing Wasabi is straightforward.
-The following steps will install the needed tools, build and run a complete stack noting that at this time only OSX is supported.
+The following steps will help you install the needed tools, then build and run a complete Wasabi stack.
+Note, at this time, only Mac OS X is supported.

 ## Bootstrap Your Environment